polarmobile/coffeescript-style-guide/README.md

   node_modules/.bin/lint [files]
 ```

+`lint` can also be added as the final dependency of `test` to increase its visibility.

-Files must either be specified by their absolute path, or their path relative to the directory that the Makefile is in.
-If no files are specified and you are in a git repository, all coffeescript files in that repository will be linted.
-If you are not in a git repository, all files with the `.coffee` extension, except those in `node_modules`, in the current directory and all subdirectories will be linted.
+Files must either be specified by their absolute path, or their path relative to the Makefile's directory.
+If no files are specified and you are in a git repository all `.coffee` files in that repository will be linted.
+If you are not in a git repository all `.coffee` files in the current directory and all subdirectories (except `node_modules`) will be linted.

 ## Table of Contents